 The first is the Volunteer Program, which oversees the volunteer projects that VFV collaborate on with local community partners.
 Over the years, VFV has offered vital assistance to child care facilities, social welfare institutes, rural health clinics, public nutrition programs, rural elementary schools and special education offering numerous unique programs for anyone looking to Volunteer Abroad in the Philippines.

-The program fee paid by volunteers is used to cover accommodations with a host family and administrative expenses, as well as to partially fund the programs that VFV provides.
+The program fee paid by volunteers is used to cover accommodations with a host family and administrative expenses, as well as to partially fund the programs.
 Because the Philippines is a developing country, there are limited resources available either locally or nationally to fund social service programs.
-Without outside help, VFV simply would not be able to operate its current programs that help malnourished children, disfranchised youth, underfunded schools, and poverty-stricken families.
+Without outside help, we simply would not be able to operate our current programs that help malnourished children, disfranchised youth, underfunded schools, and poverty-stricken families.
 VFV (and other volunteer organizations in developing countries) can only provide these critical services through the contributions of international volunteers and donors.
-VFV absolutely understands that international volunteers are making a major personal investment in time and money to volunteer, and VFV’s goal is to reciprocate this by making their volunteer experience a truly meaningful and enjoyable one.
-As an organization, VFV understands that volunteering in the Philippines can sometimes be a challenge for international volunteers, which is why over the years VFV staff have tailored a program to offer close local staff support and in-depth project orientation.
+VFV absolutely understands that international volunteers are making a major personal investment in time and money to volunteer, and our goal is to reciprocate this by making their volunteer experience a truly meaningful and enjoyable one.
+As an organization, we understand that volunteering in the Philippines can sometimes be a challenge for international volunteers, which is why over the years our staff have tailored a program to offer close local staff support and in-depth project orientation.

 The second program is the Child Sponsorship Program, which assists needy children from socioeconomically stressed families to remain in school.
 The program is supported by the annual donations of international benefactors who annually make the commitment of paying $300 US Dollars a year to Sponsor A Child in the Philippines.

-Currently 167 children are enrolled in the VFV child sponsorship program.
+Currently 170 children are enrolled in the Child sponsorship program.
 About 70 of these children attend the VFV Community Center daily for tutoring and enrichment activities.
 These services are provided by the sponsorship coordinators and international volunteers, who in many cases who devote extra hours of volunteer work beyond their regular commitment.

 Finally, the third program is the Community Program which consists of both Local Community and Outreach programs across the Eastern Visayas.